APCSPrinciples/LED_SOS/README.md

 You can test your circuit by moving the jumper wire from pin 13 on the Arduino to the the 5V POWER pin as shown below.
 If the LED lights up you have built the circuit correctly.
 If the LED is dimly lit, check to make sure you used the correct resistor.
 Once you have tested your circuit, move the jumper wire back to pin 13.
 ![](SOSblink4.png)
 ### Step 4: Write some Scratch code
-To start, drag the following blocks into scripts:
+To start, drag the following blocks into Scripts:
 - 1 *digital 13 on* block from the *Motion* tab
 - 1 *digital 13 off* block from the *Motion* tab
 - 2 *wait 1 secs* blocks from the *Control* tab